roikonen/scalablemodeling/README.md

 **Command Handler**

 This is the core of the system where the "magic" happens.
-Commands are validated and applied against the model, causing the state to evolve.
+Commands are validated and applied against the command model, causing the state to evolve.

 $$
 f(\text{Command}, \text{State}) \to \text{Effect}